Homeschool vs Public School for Autism Students

 Even accommodations that prove helpful for one child, though, may not be appropriate for another.
 That’s where Individualized Education Plans (IEP) come in.
 The IEP is a written document outlining how to tailor an educational program to a child with special needs.
 It is usually created as a cooperative effort between parents, teachers, and educational specialists.
-By law, schools must create individualized educational programs for every autistic child.
+By law, schools must create individualized educational programs for every child with autism.

 Depending on where the student with autism is on the spectrum, the amount of mainstream classroom time he/she receives may vary.
 Some may be assigned part-time to a traditional classroom and part-time to a special needs classroom.
-Some may be assigned full time to a traditional classroom with a support, or a shadow (a person who would be working with an autistic child in the classroom).
+Some may be assigned full time to a traditional classroom with a support, or a shadow (a person who would be working with a child on the spectrum in the classroom).
 Others may be assigned full time to a special needs setting.

 Pros of Public School for Children with Autism